aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 - Resources between separate CDK Apps are separated so they can be cleaned up and lifecycle controlled individually.
 - Users have a familiar way to customize staging resources in the CDK Application.

-> As this library is `experimental`, the accompanying Bootstrap Stack is not yet implemented.
-To use this
-> library right now, you must reuse roles that have been traditionally bootstrapped.

 ## Using the Default Staging Stack per Environment